-You must submit your work online using the Assignment submission WebLearn site: https://weblearn.ox.ac.uk/x/mqYZjT.
+You must submit your work online using the Assignment submission WebLearn site.
 You can also find this at the bottom of the left-hand menu of the Master's WebLearn site, and linked from your course home page.
 You must submit your work before the deadline listed in this handbook (and in the exam regulations), in UK time.
-All submissions are monitored by the Taught Degrees Team in Exam Schools, and any late submissions (without permission) will be reported to the Proctors.
+Submissions are monitored, and any late submissions (without permission) will be reported to the Proctors.
 Please note that it is your responsibility to remember the deadlines and you will not get an alert beforehand.

 Before uploading your assignment, you must make sure it has a suitable coversheet containing the information outlined in Section 3.1.
 There is a blank coversheet template on the Assignments WebLearn page, which you may use if you wish.
 Neither the document itself, nor its file name should contain your name or student number.
-You should save your file as a PDF, and name your file according to the following convention:

-[programme]-[assessment unit]-[candidate number].pdf For example: MSt US History - option essay 1 - 123456.pdf
+You should save your file as a PDF, and name your file according to the following convention: [programme]-[assessment unit]-[candidate number].pdf For example: MSt US History - option essay 1 - 123456.pdf